cloudyspells/PSElectricityMaps/docs/Get-ElectricityMapsForAzureRegion.md

 ## INPUTS

 ### System.String
-### - The Azure Region to get the CO2 Signal value for.
+### - The Azure Region to get the ElectricityMaps value for.
 ## OUTPUTS

 ### System.Management.Automation.PSObject
-### - Timestamp: The timestamp of the CO2 Signal data.
+### - Timestamp: The timestamp of the ElectricityMaps data.
 ### - CarbonIntensity: The carbon intensity of the electricity.
 ### - CarbonIntensityUnit: The unit of measure of the carbon intensity value.
 ### - FossilFuelPercentage: The percentage of fossil fuel used to generate electricity.
 ### - Region: The Azure Region.
-### - CountryCode: The country location code from CO2 Signal.
+### - CountryCode: The country location code from ElectricityMaps.
 ## NOTES
 You will need to register an account for an API token from https://www.co2signal.com/ to use this function.
 You will also need a connected Azure PowerShell session.